What is a Magical Playhouse?

 Do I need a foundation?

-The only reason I would pour a full foundation would be if your local municipality requires one, or your site's topography demands it.
+The only reason I would pour a full foundation would be if your local municipality requires one (which is unlikely), or your site's topography demands it.

 What size buildings do you build?